innoveworkshop/InnoveWorkshop-Eagle-Library/README.md

 [Eagle](https://www.autodesk.com/products/eagle/overview) 7.7 library.

 This library is throughly documented inside Eagle and I must say it's pretty nice to use and took a lot of effort to build.
+Enjoy!

 ## Components